zj13924/IslayTouchManuals/README.md

-# IslayTouchManuals
+# 😸📓IslayTouchManuals

-😸📓Instructional materials used in CoderDojo (currently available only in Japanese).
+Instructional materials used in CoderDojo (currently available only in Japanese).